Marine Biology Quiz: Only Ocean Experts Will Score 15/15!

 You’re still learning the wonders of the ocean, but every explorer starts somewhere!
 The ocean is a mysterious and fascinating place, full of creatures and ecosystems waiting to be discovered.
 Keep diving into marine biology, and soon you’ll be navigating the underwater world like a pro!

-#2.
-What is the primary cause of coral bleaching?
+#1.
+What is the primary diet of a sea turtle?

 You May Also Like